serious-scaffold/ss-python/template/docs/dev/dev-env.md

 # Development Environment

-This page show the approach to manage development environment.
+This page shows the approach to manage development environment.
 To simplify the process, a unified `Makefile` is maintained at the root directory of the repo.
 In other words, all the `make` related commands are supposed to run there.

 ## Prerequisites